ShaunCurtis/Shaun.Blazor.CSS/readme.md

 1. Create a new Blazor Application using Net5.
 I've used Server in the supplied code, but there's no difference between Server and WASM.
 2. Run the site to make sure it works.
-3. Install the [**Web Compiler**](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler)  extension.
-Extensions > Manage Extensions.
+3. Install the [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler)  extension.  *Extensions > Manage Extensions*.
 You'll need to restart Visual Studio to complete the installation.

 ## Set up SASS

 1. Add folder *SASS* to the project.
 2. Move *wwwroot/css/site.css* file to *SASS* and rename it *custom.scss*.
-2. Add *bootstrap-site.scss* to the folder.
+3. Add *bootstrap-site.scss* to the folder.
-3. Right mouse click on the file > Web Compiler > Compile File.
+4. Right mouse click on the file > Web Compiler > Compile File.
-4. This will add a *compilerconfig.json* file to the project.
-This controls **Web Compiler**.
+5. This will add a *compilerconfig.json* file to the project.
+This is the configuration file for **Web Compiler**.

     *compilerconfig.json* will look like this:
 ```json
 [
   {